 The School of Computing’s research and commercialisation strategy is implemented through the college's Computing Research and Innovation Group (CRIG).
-The current focus of this research group is on IoT, Cloud Computing, Data Analytics, Mobile Technologies, Cyber Security, Social Media and eLearning.
+The current focus of this research group is on Artificial Intelligence and Machine Learning, Cloud Computing, Data Analytics, Cybersecurity, and eLearning.
 CRIG aims to support Irish industry taking a lead in providing teaching, research and entrepreneurship skills through a mutually beneficial collaboration of experts from industry and academia.

 The NCI School of Computing International Advisory Board informs the research focus of CRIG.
 The International Advisory Board consists of leading academics as follows: